bottlepy/bottle/docs/tutorial.rst

 Deployment
 ================================================================================

 Bottle runs on the built-in `wsgiref WSGIServer <http://docs.python.org/library/wsgiref.html#module-wsgiref.simple_server>`_  by default.
-This non-threading HTTP server is perfectly fine for development and early production, but may become a performance bottleneck when server load increases.
+This non-threading HTTP server is perfectly fine for development, but may become a performance bottleneck when server load increases.

 The easiest way to increase performance is to install a multi-threaded server library like paste_ or cherrypy_ and tell Bottle to use that instead of the single-threaded server::